AliceO2Group/ALF/README.md

 `

 ### o2-alf-client
 o2-alf-client is the binary of an ALF client used solely for testing purposes.
-On top of the DIM Nameserver it expects the hostname of the node hosting the ALF server, the CRU's sequence number and the link number as command-line arguments.
-Different arguments to test different types of services are available.
+On top of the DIM Nameserver it expects the hostname of the node hosting the ALF server, the card's sequence number and the link number as command-line arguments.
+Different arguments to test different types of services are available (run with `--help`).

 `
-o2-alf-client --dim-dns-node thedimdns.cern.ch --alf-id thealfserver --cru-sequence 0 --link 4
+o2-alf-client --dim-dns-node thedimdns.cern.ch --alf-id thealfserver --card-sequence 0 --link 4
 `

 ## Services